 - UseNewsFilter – enable/disable the News filter.
-To use the News filter in live trading, you must allow requests to:
+To use it in live trading, you should allow requests to:

 Tools -> Options -> Expert Advisors -> Allow WebRequests for listed URL.

-To use it on backtest, you must download News events database and extract ‘BelkaEventsData’ folder to ‘\Common\Files‘ folder (File -> Open Data Folder -> Up to ‘Terminal’ -> Common -> Files).
+To use it on backtest, you should download News events database and extract ‘BelkaEventsData‘ to ‘\Common\Files‘ folder (File -> Open Data Folder -> Up to ‘Terminal’ -> Common -> Files).

-- DataProvider – select a provider whose data you want to use.
+- DataProvider – select the provider whose data you want to use.

-- Symbols – symbols used to download news events, separated by a comma (for example.
+- Symbols – symbols to download news events (separated by a comma, for example.
 EUR,USD,GBP).
 If this parameter is empty, the EA will use the current symbols.
-If Symbols set to ALL, then all possible symbols will be used.
+If ‘Symbols‘ is set to ALL, then all possible symbols will be used.

-- FilterEvents – allows you to select news events based on the impact level: HIGH, MOD, LOW, SPEECH.
-If set to ‘Custom’, then the EA will use FilterCustomEvents parameter.
+- FilterEvents – allows you to select news events based on their impact level: HIGH, MOD, LOW, SPEECH.
+If set to ‘Custom‘, then the EA will use FilterCustomEvents parameter.

 - FilteringAction – action to be performed: Ignore new & close exist. trades, Ignore new signals, Close existing trades, No action.

-- DisplayEvents – show news events on a chart.
+- DisplayEvents – show news events on the chart.

 - UsePercentagePips – if true, then the EA parameters expressed in pips will be calculated as a percentage of the current price.
 1 pips = 0.01% of the price.
 It may help determine more stable values of TP/SL and other parameters for highly volatile assets like XAUUSD (GOLD).

-- PendingOrderModify – if set to true, the EA will modify an existing pending order if the entry price has changed or has become incorrect.
+- PendingOrderModify – if set to true, the EA will modify an existing pending order if the entry price changes or becomes incorrect.
 If false, the EA will open a new order with the correct price.
 Incorrect pending order will be deleted.

 - SkipFirstTrade – skip the first trade of the day.